nwg-piotr/tint2-executors/README.md

 If you find the project useful, feel free to contribute. **Many thanks** to [PackRat](https://github.com/PackRat-SC2018), [Head_on_a_Stick](https://forum.archlabslinux.com/u/head_on_a_stick/summary), [Nathaniel](https://github.com/natemaia) for advices and pull requests.

 The project is being developed and tested on [Arch Linux](https://www.archlinux.org).
-Dependencies, shell references or something else (?), may, and probably will invalid be on other Linux distributions.
+Dependencies, shell references or something else (?), may, and probably will be invalid be on other Linux distributions.

 ## [cpu-fan-mem.py](https://github.com/nwg-piotr/tint2-executors/blob/master/cpu-fan-mem.py)
 ___